Accoya Color vs Ipe decking

 The upsides of Ipe

 There are several reasons why Ipe has been so popular for decking and it’s worth noting these, even though this blog is stressing the benefits of Accoya Color!
-Ipe is a very hard wood and so is durable.
-This means that in most weather conditions it will last a long time.
+Ipe is classified as a highly durable wood, meaning that in most weather conditions it will last a long time.
 It also has mold-resistant properties.
 One thing to note here is that in order to extend its life Ipe wood decks must be maintained with oiling and that takes time and of course has a dollar value attached.
 It also doesn’t retain heat as much as other natural woods so in hot climes it can be walked on in bare feet in some comfort.

 Of course, it’s almost too good to be true.
 No wood from the rainforest can be sustained for ever and there are plenty of reasons why Ipe is now becoming harder to source and is simply not sustainable.
 According to lumber website greenworldlumber.com, 18 percent of the Amazon rainforest has been lost to deforestation and one of the victims is Ipe hardwood.